-Polycystic Ovarian Syndrome is a common hormonal imbalance that affects 1 in 10 women in the United States.
-Although the syndrome is widespread, women's symptoms seem to vary.
-Side effects can include anything from mood swings to hair loss, cystic acne, weight gain, irregular periods, and facial hair.
+Polycystic ovarian syndrome is a hormonal imbalance that affects 1 in 10 women in the United States in various ways.
+Side effects can include everything from mood swings to hair loss, cystic acne, weight gain, irregular periods, and facial hair.
 One of the most common triggers of PCOS is a resistance to the hormone that controls blood sugar.
-This has detrimental inflammatory effects on the body.
-Hormone resistance is when your cells are not able to take up glucose.
-As a result, the body struggles to burn off glucose.
+This has detrimental inflammatory effects on the body, which struggles to burn off glucose.
 This ultimately leads to weight gain and, potentially, type 2 diabetes.
 When the hormone and glucose are left floating around in the bloodstream, they can wreak havoc and cause inflammation.

 The ovaries become stimulated to produce more of the androgen hormone (sex hormone), leading to adrenal dysfunction.
 This cascade effect that the hormone triggers can lead to facial hair and cystic acne.
 Once adrenal dysfunction is triggered, cortisol levels become too high and end up overriding your body's sex hormones.
 This contributes to mood swings, irregular periods and infertility.